 Related work.
 Overloading in polymorphic programming languages has first been studied by Kaes [Kae88] and Wadler and Blott [WB89].
 Similar concepts can be found in earlier work in symbolic algebra [JT81].
 This paper is very much in the tradition of Kaes in that overloading is restricted to functions.
 It can be seen as a simplification of his system that gets rid of all syntactic declarations of predicates or type classes.
-We extend the scope of his work by a proof of type soundness and the relationship to record typing.
+We extend his work by a study of type soundness and the relationship to record typing.

 Much of the later work on overloading is driven by the design and implementation of Haskell's type classes, e.g. Nipkow et al. [NS91, NP93] on type reconstruction, Augustsson [Aug93] and Peterson and Jones [PJ93] on implementations, and Hall, Hammond, Peyton Jones and Wadler [HHPW94] on the formal definition of type classes in Haskell.
-We have already compared our system to that of Haskell.
+We have already compared our system to this work.

-Other generalisations of Haskell type classes have been proposed.
-Wadler and Blott, and Jones, consider type classes with multiple type variables [WB89, Jon92b].
-Chen, Hudak and Odersky's parametric type classes [CHO92] also have multiple type variables, but a functional dependence is imposed between a primary class variable and dependent parameters.
-Parametric type classes can model container classes and records.
+Haskell's syntactic restrictions on type class declarations motivated work to lift these restrictions to some degree.
+For instance, Jones considers type classes with multiple type variables [Jon92].
+Chen, Hudak and Odersky's parametric type classes [CHO92] can also have multiple type variables, but a functional dependence is imposed between a primary class variable and dependent parameters.
+Parametric type classes can model container classes and records, but they retain the syntactical heritage of plain type classes.
 Constructor classes generalize type classes to type constructors [Jon93].
 Constructor classes are very good at modeling containers with operations that mediate between similar containers with different element types.
+It is less clear how they could be applied to model records.
 We consider it an important problem to determine whether our type system can be generalized to type constructors.

 All systems discussed so far implement an open world approach, where even empty classes, which do not have any instances at all, are considered legal.
 This approach works well in a system with separate compilation, where the type checker does not have complete knowledge of instance declarations.
 By contrast, the closed world approach of e.g. [Rou90, Smi91, Kae92] rules out empty type schemes.
 Duggan and Ophel [DO94] support both approaches by distinguishing between open and closed kinds.
 Volpano [Vol93] has argued that many previously known open world systems are unsound.
-Volpano's negative results arise because he works with an untyped dynamic semantics for programs with type classes.
-We have argued here that this is not permissible for Haskell-like programs.
-Also, by proving type soundness with respect to the untyped dynamic semantics of System O, we show that Volpano's critique does not apply to open world systems in general.
+By proving type soundness for System O, we show that Volpano's critique does not apply to open world systems in general.